WarRaft/blp-thumb-win-rs/README.md

 ## Install on Windows (recommended)

 Copy the `blp_thumb_win.dll` and `blp-thumb-win-installer.exe` to a Windows machine and run the installer.
-For system-wide (HKLM) registration, run the installer as Administrator.
-The installer also writes to HKCU so per-user registration will work without elevation.
+Registration is performed in HKCU for the current user, so no elevation is required.

 After running the installer, restart Explorer or use the `Restart Explorer` action in the provided installer UI so Explorer picks up the new handlers.

 ## Registry keys written by the installer (ASCII tree)

-Below is the registry layout that the installer creates or updates.
-The installer writes to either HKLM or HKCU depending on whether you choose system or per-user scope; replace `HKLM/HKCU` with the chosen scope when inspecting registry paths.
+Below is the registry layout that the installer creates or updates for HKCU.

 ```
-HKLM / HKCU
+HKCU
 └─ Software
    └─ Classes
       ├─ .blp